f3-factory/F3com-data/databases/main.md

 Easy, wasn't it?
 F3 understands that a SQL table already has a structural definition existing within the database engine itself.
 Unlike other frameworks, F3 requires no extra class declarations (unless you want to extend the data mappers to fit complex objects), no redundant PHP array/object property-to-field mappings (duplication of efforts), no code generators (which require code regeneration if the database structure changes), no stupid XML/YAML files to configure your models, no superfluous commands just to retrieve a single record.
 With F3, a simple resizing of a `varchar` field in MySQL does not demand a change in your application code.
 Consistent with MVC and "separation of concerns", the database admin has as much control over the data (and the structures) as a template designer has over HTML/XML templates.

 If you prefer working with NoSQL databases, the similarities in query syntax are superficial.
-In the case of the MongoDB data mapper, the equivalent code would be:-
+In the case of the MongoDB data mapper, the equivalent code would be:

 ``` php
 $db=new DB\Mongo('mongodb://localhost:27017','testdb');